-SSC Syllogisms questions
+SSC Syllogisms Questions

-SSC 2021 Syllogisms questions
+SSC Syllogisms Questions

 Question 1

-Read the given statements and conclusions carefully.
-Assuming that the information given in the statements is true, even if it appears to be at variance with commonly known facts, decide which of the given conclusions logically follow(s) from the statements.
+Trading the given statements to be true even if they seem to be at variance from commonly known facts.
+Read all the conclusions and then decide which of the given conclusion logically follows the given statements.

 Statements: